-- A. Proof of financial or moral unfitness: - B. Conviction of any criminal offense for which a jail sentence may be imposed; - C. Willfully defrauding any retail buyer to the buyer's damage; - D. Willful failure to perform any written agreement with any buyer; - E. Having made a fraudulent sale, transaction or repossession; - F. False or misleading advertising; - G. Violation of any law having to do with the sale, distribution or financing of motor vehicles: - H. Selling or advertising for sale a new motor vehicle unless the dealer has a franchise for the sale of that new vehicle; - Being a dealer (other than a wholesale dealer) who acquires a used vehicle and fails to have the ownership transferred to him within fifteen days or prior to the time the vehicle is sold or otherwise transferred, whichever first occurs; - J. Disconnecting, resetting or altering the odometer of any vehicle with intent to fraudulently change the mileage thereon. - K. Failing to have an established place of business used primarily for the purpose of selling, buying, displaying, repairing or servicing vehicles. - L. Failing to reasonably supervise agents, salesmen or employees.
+- A. Proof of financial or moral unfitness: - B. Conviction of any criminal offense for which a jail sentence may be imposed; - C. Willfully defrauding any retail buyer to the buyer's damage; - D. Willful failure to perform any written agreement with any buyer: - E. Having made a fraudulent sale, transaction or repossession; - F. False or misleading advertising; - G. Violation of any law having to do with the sale, distribution or financing of motor vehicles: - H. Selling or advertising for sale a new motor vehicle unless the dealer has a franchise for the sale of that new vehicle; - Being a dealer (other than a wholesale dealer) who acquires a used vehicle and fails to have the ownership transferred to him within fifteen days or prior to the time the vehicle is sold or otherwise transferred, whichever first occurs; - J. Disconnecting, resetting or altering the odometer of any vehicle with intent to fraudulently change the mileage thereon. - K. Failing to have an established place of business used primarily for the purpose of selling, buying, displaying, servicing vehicles. - L. Failing to reasonably supervise agents, salesmen or employees.

 the title and VTR to the County Clerk on the buyer's behalf, the dealer must retain the documents in his possession until the title has been cleared.
+Delaers cannot advertise for sale or have on their lot for sale a vehicle they do not have title in hand for.